Ubisoft’s “Uplay” DRM contains a rootkit, hundreds of thousands of PCs potentially vulnerable

 - Shaun White Skateboarding

 - Silent Hunter 5: Battle of the Atlantic

 - The Settlers 7: Paths to a Kingdom

 - Your Shape: Fitness Evolved

-If you have any of these games installed on your PC, your PC is vulnerable, and it is strongly recommended that you deactivate the Ubiplay plugin in all of your browsers (also, avoid warez sites and porn sites for a little while ).
+If you have any of these games installed on your PC, your PC is vulnerable, and it is strongly recommended that you deactivate the Ubiplay plugin in all of your browsers (also, avoid fishy sites, as always! ).